You can configure an activity in Adobe Target to use Adobe Analytics as the reporting source (A4T).

 You get an error that no report suites are available, but your account is properly set up.

-You might need to check your Analytics company.
+Check your Analytics company.
 If your Adobe Experience Cloud account is tied to more than one Analytics company, log out of Target, and log in to Analytics under the right company.
-Then return to Target, and the report suites will load.
+Then return to Target, and the report suites load.

 You don’t see the report suite that you expect.

-Only report suites that are provisioned to connect to Target will be available for selection.
-If you don’t see the report suite(s) you expect, first try logging out and logging back in to the Adobe Experience Cloud to try again.
+Only report suites that are provisioned to connect to Target are available for selection.
+If you don’t see the report suites that you expect, first try logging out and logging back in to the Adobe Experience Cloud to try again.

-If the report suite(s) is still missing from the list, please contact Customer Care.
+If one or more report suites are still missing from the list, please contact Customer Care.